 AHAs, or Alpha Hydroxy Acids, is a chemical exfoliant that aids cell turnover, which means that the faster your skin cells are replenished (after exfoliation), the quicker the breakouts heal by way of new skin replacement.

 Types of AHAs you may see in products:

 The most common, and strongest AHA, glycolic acid is derived from sugarcane.
-And since it is the strongest AHA, watch out for it’s position in the ingredients list if it doesn’t indicate how much percentage of it the product contains.
-(The Skin Authority Acne and Oil Control indicates theirs).
+And since it is the strongest AHA, watch out for its position in the ingredients list if it doesn’t indicate how much percentage of it the product contains.
+(The Skin Authority Acne and Oil Control indicate theirs).